shuntingyard/speedtest_reader/README.rst

 - Keeps data in RAM (append only) to reduce IO (for long-running processes).

-- Allows to select subsets of columns / keys (for reading large files).
+- Allows to select subsets of columns / keys (e.g. when reading large files).

-- Can append additional timestamp types via decorators (for matplotlib, plotly, dash).
+- Makes it easy to append additional timestamps via decorators (in formats required by matplotlib, plotly, dash, etc).

 TODO list (high priorities first)